Charley Hennigan: Legacy and honors

+In January 1970, the Pro Football Hall of Fame named Hennigan to the second team of the American Football League All-Time Team.
+Oilers fans voted Hennigan to be a member of the Oilers' 25^{th} anniversary All-Time Team.
+In 1978, he was named to the Louisiana Sports Hall of Fame.
+In 1973, he was inducted into Northwestern State's N-Club Hall of Fame.
+The Professional Football Researchers Association named Hennigan to the PFRA Hall of Very Good Class of 2014.

 On January 19, 1962, Minden observed "Charlie Hennigan" Day.
 Then State Senator Harold Montgomery, State Representative, Parey Branton, Mayor Frank T. Norman, and other local officials presented Hennigan with a signed document of his accomplishments.
 A luncheon and evening meal were served in his honor.
+Also present were Minden resident Sharon Lee Brown, who had won the Miss USA pageant, and New York Yankees pitcher Ralph Terry.
 The event was postponed because of hazardous weather the previous week.

-That year, he had 54 catches for 867 yards with eight touchdowns.
-In the AFL title game, he had three catches for 37 yards, but the Oilers lost in double overtime to the Dallas Texans.
+At the time of his death in 2017, Hennigan was one of only four receivers with four or more 200-yard receiving games in a career (Hennigan, Jerry Rice and Don Hutson with four and Lance Alworth with five such games).
 Hennigan was selected by his peers as a Sporting News AFL All-League offensive end in 1961, 1962, and 1964.
-He was an American Football League Eastern Division All-Star five straight years (1961 - 1965), and retired after the 1966 season.
-He was selected to the All-Time All-AFL Second Team.
+He was an American Football League Eastern Division All-Star five straight years (1961 to 1965), and was a three-time first-team All-AFL selection by the Associated Press and United Press International.

-The Professional Football Researchers Association named Hennigan to the PFRA Hall of Very Good Class of 2014.